top of page

 The key to embracing adaptive teaching is recognising that it’s something we’re already doing.
 It’s woven into the fabric of effective teaching because it’s rooted in the desire to meet each learner where they are.

-The core principles of adaptive teaching—adjusting practice during lessons, making “in-the-moment” changes, and anticipating challenges—are strategies many teachers use instinctively.
+The core principles of adaptive teaching are strategies many teachers use instinctively.
 By recognising these moments, we can share successful strategies with colleagues, contributing to a whole-school dialogue on what works best for specific students and contexts.
+These small adjustments don’t add to your workload but instead make lessons more effective, engaging, and inclusive for all learners.